azqanadeem/azqanadeem.github.io/_news/talk-accss.md

 award: false
 ---

-Presenting a keynote on XAI4Cyber at the ACCSS workshop on [Security and Trustworthiness of AI](https://www.utwente.nl/en/eemcs/accss-workshop-security-ai/)! :woman_teacher:
+Presenting a keynote on XAI4Cyber at the ACCSS workshop on [Security & Trustworthiness of AI](https://www.utwente.nl/en/eemcs/accss-workshop-security-ai/)! :woman_teacher: